Who should portray a Jew on-screen? | DW | 12.01.2022

 Marvel's 'Shang-Chi And The Legend Of The Ten Rings' starred an Asian superhero

-The debate about casting Jewish roles gathered steam in the US in October 2021, following the news that Kathryn Hahn would be portraying in a TV series the iconic US comedian Joan Rivers, whose humor was once described as "mortifyingly Jewish" by Israeli newspaper Haaretz.
+The debate about casting Jewish roles gathered steam in the US in October 2021, following the news that Kathryn Hahn would be portraying the iconic US comedian Joan Rivers, whose humor was once described as "mortifyingly Jewish" by Israeli newspaper Haaretz, in a TV series.

 Hahn, who is not Jewish but married to a Jew, was acclaimed for her lead role in the dark comedy series "WandaVision" and had previously portrayed a rabbi in another popular series, "Transparent."

-Various social media observers and media, including Time magazine, have picked up the debate, and comedian Sarah Silverman shared her opinion in her podcast.
+Various social media observers and media, including Time magazine, have picked up the debate, with comedian Sarah Silverman sharing her opinion in her podcast.

 Silverman defined "Jewface" as "when a non-Jew portrays a Jew with the Jewishness front and center.
 Often with makeup, or changing of features, big fake nose.
 All the New York-y or Yiddish-y inflection," she said, adding: "And in a time when the importance of representation is seen as so essential and so front and center, why does ours constantly get breached, even today, in the thick of it?"